Friend Request: Plot

 Laura and Kobe break into Marina's dorm room and find an old class photograph from an orphanage.
 Laura visits the orphanage and discovers Marina's real last name is Nedifar, and she was tormented by two boys when she was younger.
 The boys were murdered, with their faces mutilated and swarmed by black wasps, the same way Gustavo died.
 Her mother had been part of a commune, rumored to be a demonic cult, until someone set it on fire.
 Her mother, then pregnant, was horribly burned and rendered brain dead, so doctors performed a C-section to deliver Marina.
 Kobe does research on black mirrors, which they keep seeing, and learns that they were mostly used by witches.

 Isabelle becomes Marina's next victim.
 A video of her killing herself is posted on Laura's page.
-Olivia is attacked and, after being possessed, killed herself.
+Olivia is attacked and, after being possessed, kills herself.
 Laura and Kobe go in search of the place where Marina committed suicide to destroy the black mirror she died in front of, as that is what she used to become an evil spirit to torment Laura.
 Kobe, realizing he is the next victim, becomes deranged, and stabs Laura, hoping to kill her and save himself.

 She escapes and learns that Marina killed herself in a nearby factory.
 Tyler finds Laura, but Kobe kills him.
 After Laura reaches a dead end, Kobe gets killed by the swarm of wasps.
 Laura finally finds Marina's burned corpse and, after staring at her laptop, a demonic Marina lunges at her.

-In the epilogue, Laura, dressed in a hoodie, looks at a few girls the same way that Marina looked at Laura in the beginning.
+In the epilogue, Laura, dressed in a hoodie, looks at a few girls the same way that Marina looked at Laura in the beginning, implying that Laura has been possessed by Marina.